scj643/objc_tools/README.md

 # objc_tools
 ObjC tools for Pythonista

-Put in your site packages folder.
+Put objc_tools in your site packages folder.